AgoRapide/AgoRapide/README.md

 AgoRapide.com is also able to generate C# code.
 The properties as given in the schema language corresponds closely to the "P"-enums in AgoRapide in the sense that as much as possible of the application logic is stored there.

 But AgoRapide.com is much more limited since you would totally depend on our server and infrastructure.
-Neither can the autogenerated C# code from AgoRapide.com be modified and fed back in the schema generator.
+Neither can the autogenerated C# code from AgoRapide.com be modified and fed back into the schema generator.

 With the new AgoRapide C# library you write and control your own code.
 In addition the MIT license of AgoRapide gives you great flexibility in how to deploy your application.